stackByStack/paperReading/Writerside/topics/GPTQ-ACCURATE-POST-TRAINING-QUANTIZATION-FOR-GENERATIVE-PRE-TRAINED-TRANSFORMERS.md

 ## Introduction
 - <a href="https://zhuanlan.zhihu.com/p/424631681">Byte Pair Encoding</a>

-- <a href="https://zhuanlan.zhihu.com/p/569694801">A Survey of Quantization Methods for Efficient Neural Network Inference</a>
+- <a href="https://zhuanlan.zhihu.com/p/569694801">Reading Note of A Survey of Quantization Methods for Efficient Neural Network Inference</a>

 -